 ExpressVPN server in New York: 214 Mbps

 ExpressVPN is almost 5 times as fast as TorGuard on this one.
-But even these improved ExpressVPN results, Surfshark blows both of them away with a test result of 397 Mbps.
-(See the
+But even with these improved ExpressVPN results, Surfshark blows both of them away with a test result of 397 Mbps.
+(See the Surfshark vs TorGuard comparison for speed test results).

 Test 4: United Kingdom